ToolJet/ToolJet/docs/docs/tutorial/sharing-and-deploying.md

 </div>

-- You can also `Embedd` your application using the embeddable link
+- You can also `Embed` your application using the embeddable link

 <div style={{textAlign: 'center'}}>